Creative Accounting Definition

 #2 – Failures to Make Proper Contingent Liabilities

 It is a very technical method of creative accounting.
 The contingent liabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. are not shown properly in the notes to accounts; thus, it will give the impression that the company is not having any liability and thus is free from that.

 To show lower expenses, the company sometimes makes client payments by cash or an outdated cheque.
 It helps the management book the lower expenses per year, and their books of accounts will depict the fewer expenses figure, which may attract some investors.

 #4 – Willfully Attempting to Manipulate Depreciation Figures and Methods

-This technique is used by many companies to make a good impression on their investors.
+Many companies use this technique to make a good impression on their investors.
 The depreciation calculation method is sometimes changed by simply giving a disclaimer.
-The life span of the assets is increased by no estimation. the management makes an attempt to set an arbitrary life span usually more than expected and thus can have a less deprecation calculated on the above and corresponding to that increases the salvage value of the assets of the company.
-Although depreciation is cashless the calculation of the same makes a great impact on the finances of the company.
+No estimation increases the lifespan of the assets.
+The management attempts to set an arbitrary life span, usually more than expected.
+It thus can have a less depreciation calculated on the above and corresponding to that increases the salvage value of the assetsSalvage Value Of The AssetsSalvage value or scrap value is the estimated value of an asset after its useful life is over.
+For example, if a company's machinery has a 5-year life and is only valued $5000 at the end of that time, the salvage value is $5000. company’s assets.
+Although depreciation is cashless, the calculation of the same greatly impacts the company’s finances.